Flood protection for Bern districts along the Aare

 Comprehensive structural measures extending around six kilometres are planned to effectively protect the densely populated area along the River Aare from flooding.
 These include protective walls, terrain modelling, precautions against obstructions (blockage by driftwood) and measures against rising groundwater.
 At the same time, the embankment structures – some of which are outdated – will be renovated, supply pipes replaced and the residential drainage system adapted.
 In addition, environmental upgrades are planned, for example at the Gaswerkareal and in the Englische Anlagen park opposite the Matte.

-Construction work will begin in September 2025 and, according to current plans, will take around eight years.
+Construction work began in September 2025 and, according to current plans, will take around eight years.